 How Your Credit Score Affects Mortgage Rates

-Your credit score is one of the most powerful numbers in your financial life, especially when you're ready to buy a home.
+Your credit score is one of the most powerful numbers in your financial life, especially when you are ready to buy a home.
 This three-digit figure can mean the difference between an affordable monthly payment and one that stretches your budget thin.
 Understanding how credit scores influence mortgage rates empowers you to take control of your home buying journey and potentially save tens of thousands of dollars over the life of your loan.
-At Advantage Real Estate, we help buyers throughout Lincoln County understand their financing options and connect with the right resources to make homeownership a reality.
+The best way to know exactly where you stand is to connect with a licensed mortgage professional who can review your credit profile and walk you through your options.

 What Is a Credit Score?

-A credit score is a numerical representation of your creditworthiness, essentially measuring how reliably you've managed borrowed money in the past.
+A credit score is a numerical representation of your creditworthiness, essentially measuring how reliably you have managed borrowed money in the past.
 The most commonly used scoring model is the FICO score, which ranges from 300 to 850.
 Lenders use this number to predict how likely you are to repay a loan on time.
-The higher your score, the less risk you represent to a lender, and the better terms you'll typically receive.
+The higher your score, the less risk you represent to a lender, and the better terms you will typically receive.

 Credit Score Ranges and What They Mean